-Executive government consists of the Prime Minister and ministers.
+Executive government includes the Prime Minister and ministers (see Ministers and Shadow Ministers).
 Cabinet is a group within the executive government consisting of the Prime Minister and top-level ministers.
 According to the Ministers of State Act 1952, there can be no more than 30 ministers in executive government.
 Cabinet typically includes about 17 ministers and is the main decision-making group within executive government.

 David Foote, AUSPIC/DPS

 Cabinet's role is to direct government policy and make decisions about national issues.
 Cabinet ministers spend a lot of time discussing current national problems and how these can be solved.